BestEnemies/AIiLight/Home-Assistant-Configuration.md

       effect: false
       optimistic: false

-Lastly, add your Ai-Thinker RGBW Light in a Home Assistant view.
+Lastly, add your Ai-Thinker LED RGBW light in a Home Assistant view.
 For example like this:

     group:
       default_view: